Dairy science logo

 THE DAIRY SCIENCE AND FOOD TECHNOLOGY ICE CREAM MIX CALCULATOR-SUBSCRIPTION SERVICE

-The objective in calculating ice cream mixes is to turn a formula into a recipe based on the intended ingredients and the mass or volume of mix required.
 The recipe is then processed to obtain ice cream for distribution and sale.
 In the UK and in North America the formula is given as percentages of fat, milk solids-not-fat (MSNF), sugar, stabilisers-(stabilizers in the US) and emulsifiers.
-Since several ingredients may be available to supply these components e.g. MSNF available ingredients are selected on the basis of quality and cost.
+Since several ingredients may be available to supply these components e.g. MSNF the ingredients are selected on the basis of quality and cost.
+The calculator is then used to calculate the quantities required.

-However, before undertaking mix calculations technologists should ensure that the quantities of ingredients calculated will give a balanced mix.
+Before undertaking mix calculations technologists should ensure that the quantities of ingredients calculated will give a balanced mix.
 This concept is explained in more detail in the article on ice cream e.g. an ice cream mix containing 8% fat must be balanced with respect to sugar and MSNF.
 If this mix was produced using a vertical freezer, the mix should contain a concentration of 13% sugar.
 Assuming 1.25% emulsifier/stabiliser was used then the MSNF required can be calculated as 11.1%.
 Ice cream mixes produced using cows' or goats' milk and no concentrated source of MSNF e.g. skim milk powder cannot be balanced for MSNF in the conventional commercial sense.

 The calculator cannot perform mathematically impossible calculations!
 There is a limit to the number of MSNF and fat sources that the calculator is permitted to process.
 If these limits are exceeded you will get an error message.
 Similarly I have made it impossible to undertake some obviously wrong calculations.
-But be aware of the maxims concerning data quality inputs and what comes out!

 During the development of the calculator I produced 11 Excel spreadsheets that covered many of the ice-cream formulation challenges that commercial manufacturers may encounter.
 Following feedback from site users these are now available for downloading.